 The recommendation engine is an information and data filtering tool.
 It uses various algorithms to find matches and recommend relevant products to a particular user.
 The item can be a product, a piece of content and even a person (in dating sites).
 In one word, they provide personalized recommendations tailored to the user's needs and wants.

 The use of recommendation engine is highly appreciated by online merchants with its numerous advantages that we will discuss in this article.

 How can you benefit from the recommendation engine?

-It’s an undeniable fact that people are more engaged in buying products from online shops where they get maximum customer support.
-The likelihood is higher that they will come back when getting proper customer service.
+It is an undeniable fact that people are more engaged in buying products from online shops where they get maximum customer support.
+The likelihood is higher that they will get back when getting proper customer service.
 So, you will gain numerous benefits from using product recommendations.
-Let’s understand what will you have as a result.
+Let's see what you have to do.